vishalvoid/cohort-2.0-handwritten-notes-harkirat-100xdevs/Notes/Week_2/Node_Express_and_Development.md

 ```

-### 5. touch
+`TOUCH`

-- Creates an empty file or updates the timestamp of an existing file.
+*   Creates an empty file or updates the timestamp of an existing file.

-- Usage:
+*   Usage:

 ```bash
 touch file.txt          # Create a file named `file.txt`

 ```

-### 6. cat
+`CAT - Concatinate`

-- Displays file content or combines files.
+*   Displays file content or combines files.

-- Usage:
+*   Usage:

 ```bash
 cat file.txt            # Show the content of `file.txt`